3 Accessing Data and Making Your First Plot

 gs4_deauth()

-3.2.4 Way 4: R Packages
+3.2.2 Way 2: R Packages

 One of the first steps in data analysis (once our data is cleaned up of course) is data visualization.
-Looking at our data can tell us a lot even before we do more formal analyses.
+Looking at data can tell us a lot even before we do more formal analyses.

-We now have an object called gapminder in R. This is a dataset that contains information for a bunch of countries over time about wealth and life expectancy.
-Below, I’m using the sample_n() function to look at 10 random rows from the data (notice the use of the pipe operator):
+We now have an object called county_data in our environment.
+This dataset contains information about county-level vote totals and shares for the 2012 and 2016 US Presidential elections, along with some other variables.
+Below, I’m using the sample_n() function to look at 10 random rows from the data (notice the use of the pipe operator |>):

-gapminder |>
+county_data |>

 sample_n(10)